Project-Counter/cop5/source/08-counterapi/04-errors-and-exceptions.rst

 Errors and Exceptions
 ---------------------

-Implementations of the COUNTER_SUSHI API MUST comply with the warnings, exceptions and errors described in :ref:`Appendix D <appendix-d>`.
+Implementations of the COUNTER API MUST comply with the warnings, exceptions and errors described in :ref:`Appendix D <appendix-d>`.